Nong Khiaw - The Complete Guide

 We ate at this tiny establishment many times during our stay and each time were given a different bowl of steaming noodles.

-The first time we ate here was early in our Nong Khiaw trip and after a fun filled previous night in the bar.
-Shuffling out of our accommodation, we decided to go to the closest possible noodle shop, to try and get our brains back online.
+The first time we ate here was early in our Nong Khiaw trip.
+After a fun filled previous night in the bar, we shuffled out of our accommodation and decided to head to the closest possible noodle shop, to try and get our brains back online.
 As the bowls came out, and almost in unison, we thought “oh shit… it’s fish”.
 Now we know that in some countries, fish is regarded as the perfect hangover cure, but for us, this is very rarely the case.
-We were craving big, possibly beefy bowls of comfort, fish was definitely not what we were craving.
+We were craving big, possibly beefy, bowls of comfort and fish was definitely not what we were craving.
 Oh but how wrong we were.
 As soon as we dipped our metal spoons into the broth, we knew we were in for a treat!

 Over the next week or so we dined here repeatedly, each day the choices would be slightly different including delicious khao soi (very different from the Thai dish of the same name), a delicious tomato based broth, topped with minced pork and vegetables.
 The broth was light and satisfying, with sweet and sour overtones.
 We affectionately started to call this dish; Laos bolognaise as with the minced meat, tomatoes and noodles, it struck a strangely familiar cord… Have we been away too long?